Nixotica/NadeoEventAPIWrapper/README.md

 1. Install python 3.10+
 2. Set an environment variable "UBI_AUTH" with "Basic <user:pass>" where user:pass is converted to base 64
+3. Set an environment variable "MY_CLUB" with the club you want your events to go.
 3. Run pip install "git+https://github.com/Nixotica/NadeoEventAPIWrapper.git@release#egg=nadeo_event_api&subdirectory=nadeo_event_api"
 4. From /NadeoEventAPIWrapper/ run python3 path/to/script.py